Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Introduction

 The nonlocal LWR model \eqref{eq:nonlocal_lwr} was first proposed in \cite{Blandin2016,goatin2016well}, where the existence, uniqueness and maximum principle of the weak entropy solution were proved using the Lax-Friedrichs numerical approximation.
 The entropy condition is adopted to ensure the solution uniqueness.
 In subsequent works, \cite{Chiarello2018} proved the same results for a generalized model of \eqref{eq:nonlocal_lwr}:

 and \cite{Chalons2018} developed high-order numerical schemes to solve \eqref{eq:generalize_1}.
 In a related work, \cite{keimer2017existence} studied a family of nonlocal balance laws:

 which include \eqref{eq:nonlocal_lwr} as a special case.
 The existence and uniqueness of the weak solution were proved using the method of characteristics and a fixed-point argument.
-The latter also leads to solution uniqueness without the use of entropy condition.
+The latter also leads to solution uniqueness without the use of the entropy condition.

 In the existing studies, some analytic properties of the nonlocal LWR model \eqref{eq:nonlocal_lwr} were discussed.
 In terms of solution regularity, \cite{bressan2019traffic} showed that the solution of \eqref{eq:nonlocal_lwr} has the same regularity as the initial data when: (i) the nonlocal kernel $w_\delta(\cdot)$ is $\mathbf{C}^1$ smooth and non-increasing on $[0,+\infty)$ with the zero extension on $[\delta,+\infty)$; (ii) the desired speed function $U(\cdot)$ is $\mathbf{C}^2$ smooth and $U'\leq-c<0$ for some constant $c$.
 In contrast, the local LWR model \eqref{eq:lwr} can develop shock solutions from smooth initial data whenever the characteristics impinge each other.
 In terms of relations between the local and nonlocal models, one fundamental question is whether the solution of the nonlocal model \eqref{eq:nonlocal_lwr} converges to that of the local model \eqref{eq:lwr} when $\delta\to0$, i.e., the vanishing nonlocality limit.
 In \cite{colombo2019singular}, it was shown that such convergence is in general false with a demonstration based on an example associated with the desired speed function $U(\rho)=\rho$ and discontinuous initial data.
-Nevertheless, the convergence was shown in \cite{keimer2019approximation} when $U(\cdot)$ is a decreasing function and the initial data is monotone. \cite{bressan2019traffic} considered a special case when the nonlocal interaction range is infinite and the nonlocal kernel is exponential, which leads to $u(x,t)=U\left(\int_0^\infty\delta^{-1} e^{-s/\delta}\rho(x+s,t)\,ds\right)$.
-In this case, the nonlocal-to-local convergence as $\delta\to0$ was proved for $U(\rho)=1-\rho$ and uniformly positive initial data. \cite{colombo2018blow} extended the convergence results for exponentially decaying kernels and a family of decreasing desired speed functions, but required the initial data to be uniformly positive and have no negative jumps.
-It is still an open problem what are sufficient and necessary conditions on the desired speed function, nonlocal kernel and initial data for the vanishing nonlocality limit to be true.
-In terms of asymptotic behavior, \cite{ridder2019traveling} gave a class of monotone stationary solutions of \eqref{eq:nonlocal_lwr} on an infinitely long road and showed that those solutions are asymptotic local attractors of \eqref{eq:nonlocal_lwr}. \cite{karafyllis2020analysis} studied a generalized model of \eqref{eq:nonlocal_lwr} where a nudging (or ``look behind'') term is added to the nonlocal velocity:
+Nevertheless, convergence results were given in \cite{keimer2019approximation} when $U(\cdot)$ is a decreasing function and the initial data is monotone. \cite{bressan2019traffic,bressan2020entropy} considered a special case where the nonlocal interaction range is infinite and the nonlocal kernel is exponential, which leads to